Crochet bird hat pattern

 Quick answer

-This crochet bird hat pattern is a top-down beanie worked in the round with worsted weight yarn (#4) and an I-9 (5.5 mm) hook.
-It includes baby, toddler, child, and adult sizes, with simple repeats for the hat and easy add-on pieces for the eyes, beak, and hair curls.
+This crochet bird hat pattern is a beginner-friendly hat worked from the top down in the round using worsted weight yarn (#4) and an I-9 (5.5 mm) crochet hook.
+It includes baby, toddler, child, and adult sizes and is finished with separate face pieces like the eyes, beak, and hair curls.

 Why you’ll love this pattern